isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 different subnets.
-The primary use case for such a scenario is cable networks, where there are two classes of devices: the cable modem itself, which should be handed a lease from subnet A; and all other devices behind the modem, which should get a lease from subnet B. That segregation is essential to prevent overly curious end-users from playing with their cable modems.
+The primary use case for such a scenario is cable networks, where there are two classes of devices: the cable modem itself, which should be handed a lease from subnet A; and all other devices behind the modem, which should get leases from subnet B. That segregation is essential to prevent overly curious end-users from playing with their cable modems.
 For details on how to set up class restrictions on subnets, see :ref:`classification-subnets`.